Arnold Morscher is my dad.

-He currently lives in Fairview Park, Ohio, and his E-mail address
+He lived in Fairview Park, Ohio, and spent winters in Pompano Beach,

-Son of Joseph Morscher (born 1893) and Paula Morscher (Nee Sturm, born
+My dad was the son of Joseph Morscher (born 1893) and Paula Morscher

 of Gottschee, which incidentally was the southernmost german